Commercial driver's license: India

+Countries regulate commercial driving licenses to ensure safety, efficiency, and compliance with national and international transport standards.
+Licensing requirements may include age restrictions, medical examinations, knowledge and skills testing, and ongoing professional development to enhance driver competence and road safety.

 Australia

 All places in Australia have a mostly similar driver licence system, although some things can change in each state or territory (e.g. what classes of license are available).